Westside Rehab and Care Center Ratings & Violations

 Many Illinois nursing home residents experience ongoing pain due to their medical condition, rehabilitation or another factor including a decline in their health during their final stages of life.
 Unfortunately, not all nursing staff members are properly trained to follow Pain Management Care Plans to ensure that the resident is receiving pain medication as per their physician’s orders, which is often detrimental to the quality of life the patient experiences every day.
-The elder abuse attorneys at Rosenfeld Injury Lawyers have represented many patients who suffered needlessly with severe pain while residing at Illinois nursing homes like Westside Rehabilitation and Care Center.
+The elder abuse attorneys at Rosenfeld Injury Lawyers LLC have represented many patients who suffered needlessly with severe pain while residing at Illinois nursing homes like Westside Rehabilitation and Care Center.

 Westside Rehabilitation and Care Center